eclipse-tractusx/puris/docs/arc42/03_system_scope_and_context.md

 # System Scope and Context

+The first draft of this application only targets to provide a possibility to enter and exchange stock information related to partners.
+This application scope follows the following information.

 ## Business Context

 PURIS FOSS may be operated in any supply network, but currently will likely be operated in the